getzola/zola/docs/content/documentation/themes/creating-a-theme.md

 weight = 30
 +++

-Creating is exactly like creating a normal site with Zola, except you will want to use many [Tera blocks](https://tera.netlify.com/docs/templates/#inheritance) to allow users to easily modify it.
+Creating a theme is exactly like creating a normal site with Zola, except you will want to use many [Tera blocks](https://tera.netlify.com/docs/templates/#inheritance) to allow users to easily modify it.